willwh/hook.io/ReadMe.md

 - Easily connect / disconnect hooks "hot" without affecting other services
 - Core library currently checking in at about ~120 lines of code :-)

-**TODO**

- - Create .start() method with auto role detection
- - Add ability to dynamically increment and assign ports for servers
- - Think about sibling event namespacing
-   -  is allowing for the emitting and listening of the same event name on `inputs` a good idea?
- - Create better demos
- - Release more hooks
- - Create Flow Chart explaining architecture
- - Add a config.json per hook using nconf
- - Add ability to pass in argv data
- - Create better system for automatically loading inputs via forever
- - Refactor [kohai](http://github.com/nodejitsu/kohai) bot to use hook.io

 ## i/o strategy

  - A `hook` is a node.js process